Investoren-Briefing 2026

 Confidential.
 Prepared for institutional partners and strategic stakeholders only.
 All figures, timelines, and structural terms are indicative and subject to final legal documentation.

-HAKO GmbH — Halle (Saale), Germany
+HAKO GmbH — Halle (Saale), Germany2026 Founding Partner Briefing

 Impressum & Kontakt